carpentries/instructor-training-bonus-modules/episodes/02-online-workshops-module-2.md

 > * internet
 > * home technology setup (small screen, poor audio/video)
 > * household distractions
+> * 'Zoom fatigue'
 > * other accessibility (e.g. need for audio or visual accommodations)
 >
 > Solutions:
 > * Direct learners to curriculum in case they lose connection.
 Follow curriculum.
 > * Minimize window-switching and pause to allow learners to juggle screens e.g. when switching to a collaborative document.
+> * Utilize ice-breakers and group activities to help learners feel more comfortable
+> * Consider whether and when to ask learners to turn on their video
 > * Where captioning is not an option, assigning a note-taker to directly transcribe {: .solution}